Citizenship Amendment Act protests: Response

 The passage of the Act sparked massive protests in India.
 Protesters in Assam and other northeastern states oppose the grant of Indian citizenship to any refugee or immigrant, regardless of their religion, because they fear it would alter the region's demographic balance.
 They have campaigned since the 1970s against all refugees, and they fear that the new law will cause a loss of their political rights, culture and land.
 They are also concerned that it will trigger more migration from Bangladesh as well as violate the Assam Accord, which was a prior agreement reached with the central government on migrants and refugees.
 After the act was passed, protests in the northeastern region turned violent.
-Authorities had arrested over 3000 protesters as of 17 December 2019, and some news outlets have described these protests as riots.
+Authorities have arrested over 3000 protesters as of 17 December 2019, and some news outlets have described these protests as riots.
 Protesters say that the Act violates Clause 5 and Clause 6 of the 1985 Assam Accord.

 Critics have stated that the amendment Act is unconstitutional.
 The major opposition political parties state that it violates Constitution's Article 14, one that guarantees equality to all.
 They allege that the new law seeks to make Muslims second-class citizens of India, while preferentially treating non-Muslims in India.

 Critics of the Act have also stated that due to the National Register of Citizens (NRC), Muslims could be made stateless, while the Citizenship Amendment Act would be able to shield people with Hindu, Sikh, Buddhist, Jain, Parsi or Christian identity as a means of providing them with Indian citizenship even if they fail to prove that they were citizens of India under the stringent requirements of the NRC.
 Some critics allege that it is a deliberate attempt at disenfranchising and segregating Muslims in line with the ethnonationalist Hindutva ideology of the ruling Bharatiya Janata Party (BJP).